-The holidays are a joyful time when families and friends come together to celebrate and share festive meals.
+This is a time of year when families and friends come together for fun.

 - Wash your hands, not the turkey.
 Use soap and warm water to thoroughly wash your hands for at least 20 seconds before and after handling food.
 Take care to wash between your fingers, at the nail beds, and up your wrists.
 Wash your hands after handling raw meat or eggs, or unwashed vegetables.
 Hand sanitizer is not a substitute for hand washing.
 Do not wash your turkey before you prepare it.
 Doing so could spread harmful bacteria.
 Instead, pat it with paper towels and then throw the towels away.